harplife/zettelkasten/driver_exam_study.md

 - Still, no phones during driving!

 ### Parental responsibility
-- Parental consent : a driver age 16~17 must have the written consent of a parent/legal guardian to obtain a driver's license.
+- **Parental consent** : a driver age 16~17 must have the written consent of a parent/legal guardian to obtain a driver's license.
 	- The parent/legal guardian who gave initial consent may cancel the minor's license at any time, for any reason, until the driver turns 18.
-	- Driving privileges will not be reinstated until consent is given (again) or the driver turns 18.
-	- The teen driver must reapply for a driver's license, take all applicable exams and pay the appropriate fees.
+Driving privileges will not be reinstated until consent is given (again) or the driver turns 18.
+The teen driver must reapply for a driver's license, take all applicable exams and pay the appropriate fees.
-- Parental access to teen's driving record : the parent/legal guardian of a person under age 18 who holds an instruction permit or graduated driver's license may access their minor's driving record at no cost.
+- **Parental access to teen's driving record** : the parent/legal guardian of a person under age 18 who holds an instruction permit or graduated driver's license may access their minor's driving record at no cost.
-- Instruction permit completion check
+- **Instruction permit completion check**
-- Parent-teen driving guide
+- **Parent-teen driving guide**
-- parent-teen driving contract
+- **parent-teen driving contract**

+### Related laws
+- **Court supervision for moving violations** : a driver under age 21 is limited to one court supervision for serious traffic offenses.
+	- To obtain court supervision for a traffic violation, a driver must attend traffic safety school.
+	- If they are under age 18, they must appear in court with a parent/legal guardian.
+	- If a driver under age 18 is receiving court supervision for certain alcohol-related violations, they will be denied a full graduated driver's license for nine months.
+- **Loss of driving privileges for moving violations** : a driver under age 21 who is convicted of two or more moving violations within a 24 months period will have their driver's license suspended for a minimum of 30 days.
+	- The length of the suspension varies according to the seriousness of the traffic offenses.
+	- A driver may be required to complete a driver remedial education course as part of reinstatement of driving privileges.
+This information will be indicated on the suspension notice.
+	- A suspended driver may be (but not always) eligible for a restricted driving permit during the suspension period.
+- **Driver's license suspension for alcohol consumption** : a person under age 21 who receives court supervision for possession, consumption, purchase or receipt of alcohol will receive a 3 months driver's license suspension if the offense occurred while the person was an occupant of a motor vehicle.
+	- A conviction will result in a minimum 6 months suspension of driving privileges if the offense occurred while the person was an occupant of a motor vehicle.